 Boats (gondolas, water taxis, vaporetos, and private boats) take Venetians and tourists from one island to the other.
 The Grand Canal is one of the more popular Venice landmarks that’s used daily by locals and visitors, alike.
 You can easily spend a whole day island hopping throughout the Venice islands and seeing all the sight!

-Some of the other popular Venice landmarks include St. Mark’s Cathedral (Basilica di San Pmarco) and St. Mark’s Square (Piazza San Marco.
+Some of the other popular Venice landmarks include St. Mark’s Cathedral (Basilica di San Marco) and St. Mark’s Square (Piazza San Marco.
 The Doge’s Palace (Palazzo Ducale) is also a popular landmark, and used to be the home of the King of Venice.
 We also liked visiting Rialto Bridge, which is lined with shops, and offers beautiful views of the Grand Canal.
 Take a look through the Rick Steves Pocket Venice guide book for more ideas of what to see in Venice.

 Choosing the right Venice walking tour for your family